grpc/grpc.io/content/docs/quickstart/csharp.md

 }
 ```

-(Don't forget to save the file!)
+Remember to save the file!

 ### Generate gRPC code

 Next we need to update the gRPC code used by our application to use the new service definition.

 The `Grpc.Tools` NuGet package contains the protoc and protobuf C# plugin binaries needed
 to generate the code.
 Starting from version 1.17 the package also integrates with